hygull/profile/README.v2.md

 ### **Relevance Lab Private Limited** | *Software Engineer*
 **Jun 2016 - Sep 2017** | Bangalore, India

-- Developed applications using Python, Node.js in an MNC environment
+- Developed applications using Python, Node.js, and Angular.js in an MNC environment
 - Worked on enterprise-level projects with focus on scalability and maintainability
 - Collaborated with international teams on DevOps and automation solutions